mabrobotics/MD80-x-CANdle-Documentation/CANopen/canopen_profile_ds402.md

 ### 0x2005 – Motor Settings

 Configures the most important motor settings.
 This object is especially useful when you want to configure or reconfigure an MD series motor controller for a particular motor.
-Be sure to save after modification using 0x1010 Store Parameters.

 <details>